 A runway incursion is an incident where an unauthorized aircraft, vehicle or person is on a runway.
 This adversely affects runway safety, as it creates the risk that an airplane taking off or landing will collide with the object.
 Runways incursions are not uncommon.
 One carrier, Alaska Airlines has introduced an additional warning system in their flight decks to counter against this potential problem.
 The system is called RAAS or Runway Awareness and Advisory System.

-Although RAAS is not compulsory to real 737 proceedures, it’s a nice add on to include in your flight deck.
+RAAS is not compulsory in the real world, but is an option that is purchased by an airline.
+The use of RAAS is a nice addition to include in your flight deck.
 Dongjin Shin, a software engineer has developed RAAS for us to use in flight simulator.
 His program is called FsRAAS Runway Advisory.

-The program is a stand-alone program that does not need to be installed into flight simulator; it can be run from anywhere on your computer, however, I have been "informed" the recommended place for installation of the rRunway position data file ("r4.csv") is in same folder as FSUPIC (FS10/modules).
+The program is a stand-alone program, meaning it does not need to be installed into flight simulator; it can be run from anywhere on your computer, however, I have been 'informed' the recommended place for installation of the software is in the same folder that FSUPIC is installed (FS10 root directory/modules).